-Clairnote’s key signatures are primarily there to help musicians know what to expect.
+Clairnote SN’s key signatures help musicians know what to expect.
 They convey the same things as traditional key signatures:

 - Which notes are in the key.